2025

 You can also help your current employees recognize their own biases.
 By doing so, you can reduce negative behaviors like stereotyping and discrimination.
 For example, you could ask employees to write down their perceptions of a particular group.
 Then, you can discuss what each employee wrote.

-Even so, you should become aware of your personal biases.
+Even so, it would be best to become aware of your biases.
 Your personal biases can affect your interactions with other people.
 To avoid this problem, try to remain objective when interacting with others.

-For example, if you tend to favor certain types of people, you may unintentionally treat them different than you would treat someone else.
+For example, if you favor certain types of people, you may unintentionally treat them differently than you would treat someone else.

 5. Promote an Open-Door Policy